New York City’s Dead: A Guide To Cemeteries In The Five Boroughs

-With more than one hundred cemeteries spanning the five boroughs (yet still not enough room for the city’s deceased), those seeking the wisdom and stories offered by NYC’s dead may be overwhelmed with options.
+With more than one hundred cemeteries spanning the five boroughs of new york (yet still not enough room for the city’s deceased), those seeking the wisdom and stories offered by NYC’s dead may be overwhelmed with options.
 Below, highlights of graveyards in each of the five boroughs.

 Surely the most celebrity-packed gravesite in Brooklyn is Green-Wood Cemetery, the final resting place of Jean-Michel Basquiat, William Magear “Boss” Tweed, Leonard Bernstein and Reverend Henry Ward Beecher among other storied names.
 Green-Wood is also a sprawling green space which, at 478 acres, almost gives nearby Prospect Park’s 526 acres a run for its size.
 A National Historic Landmark, Green-Wood was the country’s second most popular tourist attraction in the early 1860s; its 500,000 annual visitor count – a number that includes mourners and picnickers alike – lesser only to that of Niagara Falls at the time.
 With a population of some 560,000, the cemetery boasts more dead residents than Staten Island has living souls.
 Neither dead nor living but famous in her own right, the cemetery is also home to Minerva, a sculpture commemorating the Battle of Brooklyn who’s ability to maintain eye contact with Lady Liberty across the harbor is a landmarked right.